Materials-Consortia/OPTIMADE/optimade.rst

   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

   This field should be seen as an annotation rather than an integral part of the Property Definition.
-  Two Property Definitions that only differ by the value of any :field:`$comment` fields are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.
+  Two Property Definitions that only differ by the value of any :field:`$comment` fields are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.

 - :field:`deprecated`: Boolean.
   If :val:`TRUE`, implementations SHOULD not use the defined property, and it MAY be removed in the future.